 - Face and jaw pain

-- Problems in your temporomandibular joint
+- Problems in the temporomandibular joint near your ear

 - Dull headache and earache